Daylesford Area Mineral Springs

 Hard Hills Spring

-This deep piped trench with two outlets was discovered in the 1860's by Mr Neil Leggatt, a storekeeper and gold buyer.
+Discovered in the 1860s by Mr Neil Leggatt, a storekeeper and gold buyer.
+This was a deep piped trench with two outlets.

 Wagga Spring

-Although believed to have been discovered during alluvial gold mining operations along the Wombat Creek in the 1850's, Wagga Spring cannot be found on tourist maps of the early 1900's.
-The present concrete pit and steps were installed in the early 1950s.
+Believed to have been discovered during alluvial gold mining operations along the Wombat Creek in the 1850s, however it cannot be found on tourist maps of the early 1900s.

 Sutton Spring